 - Variable (or dynamic) partitioning

-This is the oldest and simplest technique used to put more than one processes in the main memory.
-In this partitioning, number of partitions (non-overlapping) in RAM are fixed but size of each partition may or may not be same.
-As it is contiguous allocation, hence no spanning is allowed.
-Here partition are made before execution or during system configure.
+This is the oldest and simplest technique used to put more than one process in the main memory.
+In this partitioning, the number of partitions (non-overlapping) in RAM is fixed but the size of each partition may or may not be the same.
+As it is a contiguous allocation, hence no spanning is allowed.
+Here partitions are made before execution or during system configure.

 As illustrated in above figure, first process is only consuming 1MB out of 4MB in the main memory.